Save up to 25%… Shop Our Birthday Sale Now!

 Stinkhorn mushroom spores - insects

-The stinkhorn mushroom smells of decay and therefore attracts insects.
+The stinkhorn mushroom smells of decaying organic material and attracts insects.
 The spores stick to the insects and get dispersed as they roam their environment.

-Chaga is a fungi that grows on birch trees and has no spores.
-Instead, its spores develop underneath the trees bark and accumulates around the chaga conk as the tree dies.
-From there, the spores disperse into the air to find new trees to grow in.
+Instead, its spores develop underneath the tree's bark and accumulate around the chaga conk as the tree dies.
+From there, the spores disperse into the air, so each mushroom spore lands on new trees to grow in.

 Mushroom Stems